Our new Flexible tariff: £50 below the price cap for loyal customers, and £5 million more support for households

 Absolutely not; quite the opposite.
-Our Flexible tariff has always been priced well below the government's Energy Price Cap, and while most other large suppliers have increased prices as high as they're legally allowed to, we're still £51 below the new cap level.
+Our Flexible tariff has always been priced below the government's Energy Price Cap, and while most other large suppliers have increased prices as high as they're legally allowed to, with our Loyal Octopus support, Flexible Octopus is set £50 below the new cap level.

 How do you compare to other suppliers?

-Once again, we're the last large supplier to increase our prices.
-The other big suppliers (British Gas, EDF, E.on, OVO, Scottish Power, and Bulb) have all announced October price rises already, taking their prices up to within pennies of the Energy Price Cap: the legal maximum they can charge their customers.
+The other big suppliers (British Gas, EDF, E.on, OVO, Scottish Power, and Bulb) have all announced April price rises already, taking their prices up to within pennies of the Energy Price Cap: the legal maximum they can charge their customers.

 I’m already struggling due to Covid, why have you increased my prices further?

-We know a lot of people are having a tough time right now, which is why we've held back this rise as much as possible.
+We know a lot of people are having a tough time right now.
 For a long time, we've sheltered customers from rises by cutting significantly into the small margin we usually put on our tariffs (~5%, to cover our business costs).
-But wholesale prices have reached near record highs – more than 212% more expensive than last year – and so we have had to adjust tariffs so we can buy the energy our customers need, and keep being there to support our customers when they need us.
+This has cost us around £100m over winter.

-If you or someone you know is struggling with bills, please do let us know: you can read about how we can help on our blog.
+If you or someone you know is struggling with bills, please do let us know.

 How do I move to a fixed price tariff?